TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

     // Specify the folders where your proto files are located, you can list multiple. protoSourceFolders = project.files("<source to your protos>") }
 ```

+## Example Implementation
+See an example implementation of an Android app and an iOS app in the `example` folder.

 ## Roadmap
 - Support all proto data types